10 night life habits that help in the weight loss process - 12/06/2021

 7. Do not consume alcoholic beverages

 Consuming alcohol, especially in large quantities, brings several harms to health.
-When it comes to weight loss, it directly interferes because it is high in calories and lacks important nutrients for the body.
+When it comes to weight loss, it directly interferes because it is high in calories and does not have important nutrients for the body.

 The habit mainly affects the liver, changing the way the body metabolizes and stores carbohydrates and fats.
 Alcohol also makes it easier to choose less healthy foods to go with it, such as fried foods and snacks.